School of Marine Science Overview

 Applicants for the professional degree (M.A.) program do not need to have been science majors, but must be able to demonstrate preparation for graduate-level courses in science and mathematics.

 Applicants for the M.S. and Ph.D. programs should have a strong background in basic science, including physics and chemistry (through organic), mathematics through calculus, and contemporary biology courses.
 The prospective chemical, geological, or physical oceanography student should have an undergraduate degree with appropriate course work in chemistry, geology, or related geophysical science (e.g., physics, meteorology, mathematics, or engineering), and a solid quantitative background.
 Coursework in statistics is recommended for all students.
 Most successful applicants have completed an undergraduate degree in a basic science or an advanced degree (M.S.) in marine science or a closely allied field.
-Our departments offer additional guidelines on preparation for advanced work and list any specific prerequisites you will need.

 Email | firstname.lastname@example.org

 Information about campus safety and security may help you in your decision to apply.
 The most recent Campus Security and Fire Safety Report for William & Mary, including the Virginia Institute of Marine Science, is available on William & Mary’s website for review.
 This report is required by federal law and contains policy statements and crime statistics.
 Three years’ worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in off-campus buildings, or on property owned or controlled by the university or on public property within or immediately adjacent to the campus.
 You may request a paper copy in person or to be mailed to you at no expense from the Office of Compliance & Equity, James Blair Hall, Suite 101, Williamsburg, Virginia, 23185, 757.221.3146.